gziz/smart-clipboard/README.md

 ## Overview

-The Smart Clipboard extension for Visual Studio Code provides commands to copy the file path and selected code to the clipboard.
+The Smart Clipboard extension for Visual Studio Code provides commands to copy the file path and selected code to the clipboard as markdown.
+This is useful for note-taking apps such as Notion or Obsidian..
 It offers two functionalities:
 1. Copying the file path and the selected code as a link to open the code in VSCode.
 2. Copying only the file path as a link to open the code in VSCode.